karnali/startgit/README.md

-# You can't push to git://github.com/karnali/dotfiles.git
+# You can't push to github

 ```
 $ git remote rm origin